Wynwood's Walls Don't Have Outlets

 Mobile EV charging is not complicated, but the process behind it requires the right equipment, the right training, and a reliable dispatch system to work properly every time.

-Rapid Charge EV provides 24/7 emergency mobile EV charging services across Broward, Miami-Dade, and Palm Beach counties.
 Every response is handled by a trained technician with commercial-grade equipment, ready to deliver power to your vehicle wherever you are in South Florida.